AI Coding Instructions

 - What interfaces can this module consume?

 Do not reach outside your working context without acknowledging the boundary crossing.
 If you need functionality from another module, say so.
-Don't just import it and hope for the best.
+Don't just import it.

 ## Before You Create, Search